The power of unentanglement without destructive interference: The power of via distribution testing

 \paragraph{Parameter choices.} There are several running parameters in our analysis, \begin{itemize}[itemsep=0em] \item[] $\epsilon$, is the target error parameter in \Cref{protocol:branchLocal-NP-StoqMAkLog}, which is positive and can be arbitrarily small; \item[] $\eta$, is the fixed constant from Dinur's PCP~\cref{thm:dinur-gapcg-form}, representing the minimum fraction of violating edges for any labeling in a \emph{no} instance; \item[] $\delta$, is the distance parameter used in \Cref{protocol:branchLocal-NP-StoqMAkLog}, which we set to $\delta = \eta/48;$ \item[] $\kappa$, an auxiliary parameter, which we set to $\kappa= \eta/64.$ \end{itemize}

 \paragraph{Completeness.} For \emph{yes} instances, the induced vertex distribution $q$ is uniform, and the consistency test is passed trivially with probability $1$.
 Overall, the verifier accepts with probability at least $1-\epsilon$ for large enough $K=O(\sqrt n)$ by~\cref{thm:paninski}, where $\epsilon>0$ can be an arbitrarily small constant, or even as small as $2^{-\polylog(n)}$ if we allow $K=\widetilde O(\sqrt n)$.
-Hence, \begin{lemma}[Completeness of \Cref{protocol:branchLocal-NP-StoqMAkLog}] The completeness of the branch-local verifier $\calV$ is $1-\epsilon$. \end{lemma}
+Hence, \begin{lemma}[Completeness of \Cref{protocol:branchLocal-NP-StoqMAkLog}] The completeness of the classical branch predicate is at least $1-\epsilon$, and consequently, the completeness of the branch-local verifier $\calV$ is at least $1-\epsilon/2$. \end{lemma}

-\paragraph{Soundness.} We now prove the soundness: \begin{lemma}[Soundness of \Cref{protocol:branchLocal-NP-StoqMAkLog}] The soundness of the branch-local verifier $\calV$ is at most $\epsilon$. \end{lemma} If $q$ is $\delta$-far from the uniform distribution $\mu_V$, the uniformity test rejects with probability $1-\epsilon$.
+\paragraph{Soundness.} We now prove the soundness: \begin{lemma}[Soundness of \Cref{protocol:branchLocal-NP-StoqMAkLog}] The soundness of the classical branch predicate is at most $\epsilon$, and consequently, the completeness of the branch-local verifier $\calV$ is at most $1/2+\epsilon/2$. \end{lemma} If $q$ is $\delta$-far from the uniform distribution $\mu_V$, the uniformity test rejects with probability $1-\epsilon$.
 Hence, assume from now on that $\TV(q,\mu_V)<\delta.$ Define the following sets

 Then because every $v\in L$ contributes more than $\frac{1}{2n}$ to the total deficit from $\mu_V$, one has $\abs{L}<2\delta n;$ and analogously because every $v\in H$ contributes more than $\frac{1}{n}$ to the total excess over $\mu_V$, one has $\abs{H}<\delta n.$ Therefore, $\abs{V\setminus G}<3\delta n.$